cblavier/phx_component_helpers/README.md

  * encode attributes as JSON from an Elixir structure assign
  * validate mandatory attributes
  * set and extend CSS classes from component assigns
+ * forward a subset of assigns to child components

 ## Example